AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 ..
 Note::

-   This step only applies if you select BYOL AMI.
+   This step appears if you select BYOL AMI.
 Contact support@aviatrix.com to get a trial license if you do not have one.
 ..

 Enter the `Customer ID` in the field and click `Save`.